 Ousman Kobo, Ohio State University

-Christopher Kirchgasler, University of Wisconsin
+Christopher Kirchgasler, University of Wisconsin-Madison

 Erika Robb Larkins, San Diego State University

-Francisco Xavier Luca, Wolfsonian-FIU Library
+Francisco Xavier Luca, Florida International University

-Francis Lukhele, University of Swaziland
+Francis Lukhele, University of Swaziland, Southern Africa

 Daniel Magaziner, Yale University